exosite-labs/pyonep/README.md

 	python setup.py install

 4.)
-If you do not want to install the package, or cannot due to system limitations, simply copy the ./onepv1lib folder into the same folder as your script.
-Or, alternatively, add the ./onepv1lib folder to your sys.path.
+If you do not want to install the package, or cannot due to system limitations, simply copy the ./pyonep/pyonep folder into the same folder as your script.
+Or, alternatively, add the ./pyonep/pyonep folder to your sys.path.

 ========================================
 Quick Start
 ========================================

+There are two primary ways to use pyonep: buffered access, and direct access.

-To use the pyonep Exosite API, import per:
+1.)
+Buffered access: import per:

-	from onepv1lib.datastore import Datastore
+	from pyonep.datastore import Datastore

 This library requires you to initialize with the following parameters: